@FacesComponent("DemoMap")

 If your component extends one of the other standard components, it might

-also implement other behavioral interfaces in addition to StateHolder
+also implement other behavioral interfaces in addition to StateHolder.

-If your component extends UICommand
+If your component extends UICommand, it automatically implements

-.
-If your component extends UIOutput
+ActionSource2.
+If your component extends UIOutput or one of the

-component classes that extend UIOutput
+component classes that extend UIOutput, it automatically implements

-.
-If your component extends UIInput
+ValueHolder.
+If your component extends UIInput, it automatically

-.
+implements EditableValueHolder and ValueHolder.
 See the JavaServer

 Faces API documentation to find out what the other component classes